WorldWideTelescope/worldwide-telescope-infrastructure-guide/content/appendix-build-agent.md

    ```
    az image create \
      --resource-group devops-support \
-     --name hostedagent-$YYYYMM \
-     --source hostedagentbox
+     --source hostedagentbox \
+     --name hostedagent-$YYYYMM
    ```
 1. Turn it into a VM scale set:
    ```
    az vmss create \
      --resource-group devops-support \
      --name agent-vmss \
-     --image hostedagent-$YYYYMM \
-     --admin-username wwt \
-     --admin-password $PASSWORD \
      --instance-count 2 \
      --disable-overprovision \
      --upgrade-policy-mode manual \
      --load-balancer "" \
-     --vm-sku Standard_DS2_v2
+     --vm-sku Standard_D2s_v3 \
+     --admin-username wwt \
+     --admin-password $PASSWORD \
+     --image hostedagent-$YYYYMM
    ```
+   Note: I'd like to use the `Standard_D2_v3` VM SKU, which doesn't call for fancy "premium disk", but when I tried that I got an error about it being required anyway.
-1. Follow the rest of the instructions to wire up the scale set to Azure Pipelines.
+1. Follow the rest of [the instructions][ms-vmss-docs] to wire up the scale set to Azure Pipelines.
 The agent pool is currently called "Custom Windows".